abourget/fde-mtl/content/sessions/2019-2020/first-decisions.en.md

 registration:
   registration_form: "https://forms.gle/LEtGGTDrPk3CbzZu6"
   interac: info@fde-mtl.ca
-  _cash: true
+  cash: true
   _cheque: "Famille, Développement et Éducation Montréal"

 ---

-During the year 2019-2020, FDE Montreal plans to offer the **First Decisions** course in the West Island.
+During the year 2019-2020, FDE Montreal offers the **First Decisions** course in Dorval.

 *NOTE*: A minimum of 15 registered couples is required before this course is confirmed.
 There is also a maximum of 30 couples for this session.

-NOTE: The location is yet to be confirmed.
-The schedule can also still move depending on venue availability.

 ---